TechHog8984/fakeroblox/README.md

 # fakeroblox

-fakeroblox is an attempt to create a Luau environment that is as close to Roblox's as possible.
+fakeroblox is an attempt to create a Luau scripting engine that is as close to Roblox's as possible.

 creation date: Jun 25, 2025